jolenechia2024/LocaLoco/README.md

    - Shows user related activity, new revies, upcoming events and points updates.
 6. **Vouchers**
 <img src="screenshots/vouchers.png" width="600">
    - Shows user's points and list vouchers that the user can use their points to reedeem to use in stores.
+Shows users the vouchers they currently have, as well as expiry date.

 ---

 ## Developers Setup Guide

-Comprehensive steps to help other developers or evaluators run and test your project.
+Comprehensive steps to help other developers or evaluators run and test LocaLoco.

 ---